Skip to main content

 Social Security in Kenya

 Social security in Kenya is a critical component of the nation’s social welfare system, designed to provide financial protection and support to individuals and families in times of need.
-Administered primarily through the National Social Security Fund (NSSF), it encompasses a range of benefits, including retirement pensions, disability benefits, and survivor benefits.
-This system aims to enhance the quality of life for Kenyans by ensuring a safety net for workers and their dependents, thereby promoting economic stability and social equity.
+Administered primarily through the National Social Security Fund (NSSF) and the Social Health Authority (SHA), it encompasses a range of benefits, including retirement pensions, disability benefits, survivor benefits, and healthcare financing.
 Understanding the structure, benefits, and requirements of Kenya’s social security system is essential for both employers and employees to effectively navigate and utilize these vital resources.

 Contributions for Employees